 What are some of the most popular Italian foods with seafood?

 Thanks to its long Mediterranean coastline, Southern Italy utilizes seafood in many of its traditional dishes.
 Linguini allo scoglio (linguini with seafood), as well as the more specific linguini alle vongole (linguini with clams), combine fish and shellfish with one of the country’s most popular pastas; these are usually made with a white wine and garlic sauce but can be made with tomato sauce as well.
 Risotto, Italy’s beloved creamy rice dish, is often made with fish, prawns, squid, and other seafood.

 Is modern Italian food different from classic?

-What many chefs and restaurants refer to as “modern” Italian cuisine usually combines famous traditional foods with flavors and methods from around the world, making them different from what you might find in a small village or on menus from long ago.
+What many chefs and restaurants call “modern” Italian cuisine usually combines famous traditional foods with flavors and methods from around the world, making them different from what you might find in a small village or on menus from long ago.
 However, Italian staple foods like tomato sauce, olive oil, local cheeses, and fresh basil leaves are commonly used, especially if the dish will ultimately be referred to as “Italian.”

 What are the best food tours in Italy?

 One of the top things to do in Italy is take a food tour.
 The best Italian food tours can be found nationwide, and booking one is a must for your Italian vacation.
 Try this day trip from Rome for a three-course lunch, a walking tour of street food in Rome, or take a pizza and gelato cooking class near Florence.
 You can’t go wrong!